 I was delivering the keynote speech at the Quintiq World Tour recently at the Marina Bay Sands in Singapore – where I met over 200 supply chain professionals.

-I start my discussions of this nature with a simple question about the definition of supply chain in your company.
-It is always interesting to note that no two definitions of supply chain are exactly the same in practice.
+I start my discussions of this nature with a simple question about the definition of SC in your company.
+It is always interesting to note that no two definitions of SC are exactly the same in practice.

 The Reasons Why We Love Hijacked Your Supply Chain.

 The boundaries of supply chains within the companies are rarely clear.
 I have written about this extensively in my books and blogs – here is one small post for example.

 You do not have to be a C-Level genius to see the impact of this confusion on your business.

 Even a journalist with relatively shallow understanding of key business underpinnings can quickly grasp the enormous waste that results from confusion in planning.

 What struck me in the event – when I was answering questions as part of the concluding panel – was that a number of supply chains have been hijacked by institutions for their own purposes.

 Sometimes an entire nation, or at least its government can be led to believe that supply chain is merely logistics, or procurement.

 Skills That You Can Learn From Hijacked Your Supply Chain.